Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Quintessential Inflation

 Assuming that \mbox{$\Phi>\sqrt{6\alpha}\,\m$}, we have that \mbox{$\tilde\varphi_--\Phi=-2\Phi-\sqrt{6\alpha}\,\m\simeq -2\Phi$}, where we used Eq.~\eqref{alphatilde}.
 Hence, for the potential energy density of the inflationary plateau we obtain

 where we used Eq.~\eqref{Vvarphi} and that in \mbox{$-2\sinh (-x)\simeq e^x$}, when \mbox{$x\gg 1$}.

 With $\alpha$-attractors, the inflationary predictions are \mbox{$n_s=1-2/N$} and \mbox{$r=12\tilde\alpha/N^2$} \cite{lindealphaattractors}, where $n_s$ is the spectral index of the scalar curvature perturbation and $r$ is the ratio of the spectrum of the tensor curvature perturbation to the spectrum of the scalar curvature perturbation, with $N$ being the number of inflationary efolds remaining after the cosmological scales exit the horizon.
-Typically, \mbox{$N=60-65$} for quintessential inflation, which means that \mbox{$n_s=0.967-0.969$}, in excellent agreement with the observations \cite{Planck:2018jri}.
+Typically, \mbox{$N=60-65$} for quintessential inflation, which means that \mbox{$n_s=0.967-0.969$}, in excellent agreement with the observations \cite{Planck:2018jri}\footnote{It should be however noted that recent results \cite{Ye:2021nej,Jiang:2022uyg,Ye:2022efx,Jiang:2022qlj} suggest that, in the presence of EDE, the data seems to favour larger values of $n_s$, closer to unity.
+This would somewhat undermine the use of $\alpha$-attractors.}.
 For the tensor-to-scalar ratio the observations provide the bound \mbox{$r<0.036$} \cite{BICEP:2021xfz}, which suggests \mbox{$\tilde\alpha<0.003\,N^2=10.8-12.7$}.

 The COBE constraint requires \mbox{$V_{\rm inf}\sim 10^{-10}\,\m^4$}.
-Using that \mbox{$V_\Lambda\sim 10^{-120}\,\m^4$}, Eq.~\eqref{Vinf}, suggests that \mbox{$\kappa\Phi/\m=\frac12\ln(110\ln10/\lambda)$}.
+Using that \mbox{$V_\Lambda\sim 10^{-120}\,\m^4$}, Eq.~\eqref{Vinf} suggests that \mbox{$\kappa\Phi/\m=\frac12\ln(110\ln10/\lambda)$}.
 Hence. the conditions \mbox{$\Phi>\sqrt{6\alpha}\,\m$} and \mbox{$\kappa\sqrt{6\alpha}>1$} suggest